Request Received

 The Lantern Lighting Festival

 Once a year, as the sun goes down, every lantern in the park is extinguished.
-Then, starting at the Central Garden, the caretakers walk the entire park and relight them by hand — one at a time, in the order they were originally placed.
+Then, starting at the Central Garden, the caretakers walk the full circuit of the park and relight them by hand — one at a time, in the order they were first placed after the land was restored.

 Visitors are invited to walk alongside them.
-The full circuit takes several hours.
-By the time the last lantern is lit at the Apiary Path, the park glows brighter than it does on any ordinary night.
+The full circuit takes several hours, passing through all four regions.
+By the time the last lantern is relit at the Apiary Path, the park glows more brightly than on any ordinary night.

-Attendance is open to all.
 No booking required.
-Just show up at the garden at dusk.
+No tickets.
+Just arrive at the garden at dusk.

-All Welcome Dusk Onwards Full Park Annual Event
+All Welcome Dusk Onwards All Four Regions Annual

 The lanterns